 - Chet Holmes' Dream 100 Club,

-You may be wondering why these “formulas” are tied to individual marketers.
+You may wonder why these “formulas” are tied to individual marketers.
 That's because these marketing formulas can be the basis of a business, including your marketing agency.
 These experts refine and teach the marketing formula that works for their clients.

 Why You Don't Need 100 Marketing Formulas To Create Campaigns That Convert

-You don't need to invent marketing formulas, simply use the ones that exist while testing them in specific markets.
+You don't need to invent marketing formulas; simply use the existing ones while testing them in specific markets.
 Some formulas will work better than others, but they all work when applied.

-You don't need hundreds of marketing formulas, learn to master a few.
+You don't need hundreds of marketing formulas; learn to master a few.
 Keep using the formulas that work for your target audience.
-Doing list segmentation correctly you'll never have a prospect get bored of a marketing formula.
+By doing list segmentation correctly, you'll never have a prospect get bored of a marketing formula.

-Done right your prospect or customer won't see the marketing formula.
+Your prospect or customer won't see the marketing formula if done right.

-The reason marketing formulas work is because they focus you on writing influential copy that sells.
-With the right formulas, you can paint by numbers into profitable campaigns for you can clients.
+Marketing formulas work because they focus on writing compelling copy that sells.
+With the correct formulas, you can paint by numbers into profitable client campaigns.

 What's your favorite marketing formula?
 How have you used marketing formulas in the past to speed up the writing of copy for campaigns?
 Write in with questions and comments.